stereohorse/YANOM-Note-O-Matic/README.md

 #### Prerequisites source code
 YANOM relies on a python environment when run form source code.

 1. You will need to have a working installation of Python 3.6 or higher.
-Details of how to instal python and the instalation files can be found on the [python website](https://www.python.org/downloads/)
+Details of how to install python, and the installation files, can be found on the [python website](https://www.python.org/downloads/)
 2. Once Python is installed, install pipenv using `pip install pipenv`.
 3. If using PyCharm - Edit your yanom.py Run time settings from the menu 'Run' -> 'Edit configuration..' and tick the "Emulate terminal in output console" option in the 'Execution' section.
 This is required for the interactive command line to run.